 How does the sound of rain affect humans?

-The secondary explanation, on the other hand, is that humans start interacting with water right from their time in the womb (amniotic fluids) and that makes the sound of water nostalgic.
+The secondary explanation, on the other hand, is that humans start interacting with water right from their time in the womb (amniotic fluids), and that makes the sound of water nostalgic.

-In regards to the physical explanation, humans associate the sound of rain with romance and love-making.
+Regarding the physical explanation, humans associate the sound of rain with romance and love-making.
 Fact: The sound of falling raindrops turns many people on.
 You probably can attest to that.